-Minimum Publication Criteria: He/she has at least three publications from his/her PhD thesis in the SCI indexed journals having good impact factor.
+Minimum Publication Criteria: He/she has at least three publications from his/her PhD thesis in the SCI or other equivalent indexed journals having good impact factor.
 The list of publications submitted along with report of Open Seminar and PhD Synopsis should clearly mention the publications from the PhD thesis work and other publications during PhD.